Divya4879/Invisible-Labour-Index/README.md

 - **Mobile First**: Responsive design for all devices
 - **Accessibility**: WCAG 2.1 AA compliant

+---

 ## 🤝 Contributing

-We welcome contributions to make invisible labor more visible worldwide!
+Contributions are welcome to make invisible labor more visible worldwide!

 ### How to Contribute
 1. **Fork** the repository